-Students who are entering Andrews University as freshmen will apply directly to the University for admission.
+Students who are entering Andrews University as freshmen will apply directly to the University for Admission.
 When accepted they will be listed as BHS: Wellness with emphasis in Speech-Language Pathology and Audiology.
 During the sophomore year, if students wish to pursue a BS degree, a formal application to the department of Speech-Language Pathology and Audiology for admission to the Bachelor of Science degree is made.
-If the student is a 5-year BS/MS student, then the formal application for the BS program is made during their Freshmen year.
-If the application is accepted then the student will be listed as majoring in Speech-Language Pathology and Audiology (See course outlines for specific information)
+Students must apply for the 5-year BS/MS program prior to starting their fall freshman semester.
+The application process will be provided to students who meet the requirements for the program.
+If the student is a 5-year BS/MS student, then the formal application for the BS program is made during their freshman year.
+If the application is accepted then the student will be listed as majoring in Speech-Language Pathology and Audiology; if the application is rejected the student can continue their pursuit of a BHS: Wellness with emphasis in Speech-Language Pathology and Audiology (See course outlines for specific information)

 The following are the basic requirements for admission to the BS program: 3.0 cumulative GPA, a math placement score of P2, a strong aptitude in written expression, and two completed recommendation forms completed by previous teachers, professors, or work supervisors; a student may apply to the program a total of 2 times.
-It is also required that a B.S. student have a current membership with the National Student Speech, Language and Hearing Association
+It is also required that a B.S. student have a current membership with the National Student Speech, Language and Hearing Association.